patr-cloud/eve-rs/README.md

 Build the project using `cargo build` command.
 Run the project using `cargo run` command.

 In the above example we have used  `DefaultContext`  as the  `Context` .
-This means that express-port gives the freedom to implement the `Context` in your own way.
+This means that eve-rs gives the freedom to implement the `Context` in your own way.
 For the sake of simplicity we have used  `DefaultContext`.

 Same goes with `DefaultMiddleware`.
 Here we have used a default implementation.
 Feel free to implement your own.